Wikia/jwplayer-fandom/README.md

 ## Developing

-The first thing you need to do is to install the dependencies & run `watch`.
+The first thing you need to do is to clone repo, install dependencies and run `yarn build`.

 - Clone repo
 - Run `yarn install`